co2generator/patest/README.md

-This is the project for Programming Ability Test, which is hosted by ZJU.
-Mainly for slef learning.
+This is the project for Programming Ability Test, which is orgnized by ZJU.
+Mainly for self learning.